sajrashid/docsSite/src/docs/editmode.md

 date: 2021-01-18T00:00:00+00:00
 ---

-## Editing options
+# Editing

-# Not released in development, release due 7/07/2021
+## Not released in development, release due 7/07/2021

 <sub>Editing works without an id.
 The table will use the first columns values as an identity, duplicates will cause conflicts!</sub>